 Adjusted Operating Income is defined as operating income, less items that are not indicative of the operating performance of the Company's segments or corporate function for the period presented.
-Management uses Adjusted Operating Income to evaluate performance period over period, to analyze the underlying trends in our segments and corporate function and to assess their performance relative to their competitors.
+Management uses Adjusted Operating Income to evaluate performance period over period, to analyze the underlying trends impacting our corporate function and segments and to assess their performance relative to their competitors.
 We believe that this information is useful for investors and financial institutions seeking to analyze and compare companies on the basis of operating performance.